 High doses (50 mg or more) of niacin can cause side effects.
 The most common side effect is called "niacin flush," which is a burning, tingling sensation in the face and chest, and red or flushed skin.
 Taking an aspirin 30 minutes prior to the niacin may help reduce this symptom.

-At the very high doses used to lower cholesterol and treat other conditions, liver damage and stomach ulcers can occur.
-Your health care provider will regularly check your liver function through a blood test.
+At very high doses, used to lower cholesterol and treat other conditions, liver damage and stomach ulcers can occur.
+Your doctor will regularly check your liver function through a blood test.

-Stop taking niacin or niacinamide at least two weeks before a scheduled surgery.
+Stop taking niacin or niacinamide at least 2 weeks before a scheduled surgery.

 Niacin and niacinamide may make allergies worse by increasing histamine.

 People with low blood pressure should not take niacin or niacinamide because they may cause a dangerous drop in blood pressure.
-Don’t take niacin if you have a history of gout.
+DO NOT take niacin if you have a history of gout.

 People with coronary artery disease or unstable angina should not take niacin without their doctor's supervision, as large doses can raise the risk of heart rhythm problems.

-Statins -- Some scientific evidence suggests that taking niacin with simvastatin (Zocor) appears to slow down the progression of heart disease.
+Statins: Some scientific evidence suggests that taking niacin with simvastatin (Zocor) appears to slow the progression of heart disease.
 However, the combination may also increase the likelihood for serious side effects, such as muscle inflammation or liver damage.